meshramaditya/devops-docker-jenkins-k8s/README.md

 ## Docker Operations

 - Difference between Image and Container?
 -A Docker Image is a static template used to create containers, while a Container is the running instance of that image.

 - Difference between docker stop and docker rm?

--docker stop gracefully stops a running container but keeps it available for restarting.
--docker rm permanently removes a stopped container from the system.
+-docker stop gracefully stops a running container but keeps it available for restarting. docker rm permanently removes a stopped container from the system.

 - Where are container logs stored?

 -Container logs are stored by Docker under the Docker data directory (for example, /var/lib/docker/containers/ on Linux).
 They can be viewed using:  docker logs <container-name>

 ---